GoogleCloudPlatform/functions-framework-php/README.md

 ## Run your function as a container in Cloud Run

 You can manually build your function as a container and deploy it into Cloud Run.
-Follow the [CLoud Run instructions for building a function](https://cloud.google.com/run/docs/building/functions) for complete instructions.
+Follow the [Cloud Run instructions for building a function](https://cloud.google.com/run/docs/building/functions) for complete instructions.

 ## Use CloudEvents